DanishZulkafli/civicpulse-quest-pro/README.md

 ## Purpose

 This project was created as a creative and community-focused portfolio project.
-It encourages users to perform small but meaningful social good actions while demonstrating frontend development, gamification, LocalStorage usage, export functionality, and responsive web design.
+It encourages users to perform small but meaningful social good actions while demonstrating frontend development, dashboard statistics, gamification, data export, LocalStorage usage, and responsive web design.

 ## Future Improvements